Vincent-Mattana/Decoder/project-context.md

 - If only one letter remains unsolved, entering "HELP" shakes the input box instead of revealing the hint.

 ### Shake Feedback
-- The code input box shakes if an invalid message code is entered.
+- The code input box shakes if an invalid message code is entered (regardless of input length).
 - The input box also shakes if "HELP" is entered when only one letter remains or if no hints are available.

 ### Secret Debug Mode